 From the intersection of the Blue Ridge Parkway and NC Hwy 215, drive about 1/2 mile north on 215 and park in the large gravel pull off on the left.

-The hike to the falls is about 1/2 hour (not sure the exact distance) and moderate if you just hike to the viewpoint, or difficult if you hike to the base.
+The hike to the falls is about 1.5 mi one-way (3 mi round-trip) and moderate if you just hike to the viewpoint, or difficult if you hike to the base.

 The Mountains to Sea Trail crosses the highway just down from the lot.
 Take the trail on the west side of the highway (the downhill trailhead, not the one leading up the steps).
 The trail immediately crosses Bubbling Spring Branch and starts back uphill through a spruce-fir forest, heading north.
 (If the branch is to high to rock-hop - which is a a great time to visit this falls - cross it on the highway instead and come back to the trail through the woods on the other side).